FAIRFAX ATTORNEY DEFENDING CLIENTS AGAINST CYBER CRIME CHARGES

 A theft perpetrated by using a computer – including intellectual property theft – is considered a serious crime, but the most serious cyber crimes include soliciting a minor and uploading or downloading child pornography.

-WHAT HAPPENS WHEN SOMEONE IS ACCUSED OF A COMPUTER CRIME IN MANASSAS?
+WHAT HAPPENS WHEN SOMEONE IS ACCUSED OF A COMPUTER CRIME IN FAIRFAX?

 If you’re accused of a cyber crime, your social media accounts, text messages, and emails will be thoroughly scrutinized by law enforcement.
 Your phone and computer will be examined.
 If a crime involves the internet, minors, and sex, Virginia’s prosecutors can be zealously aggressive.